syedmaazsaeed/RegisterScreen-flutter-UI/README.md

 🌐 The project consists of the following files:

-1. main.dart: Entry point of the application, defining routes and initializing the app.
+1. main.dart: Entry point of the application, defining routes, and initializing the app.

 2. loginPage.dart: Implements the login screen UI and logic.